What is internal linking and why is it needed?

 Crawling and Indexing: What Exactly Does Google Read?

 When crawling a site, Googlebot follows links.
-The more logical the routes and the fewer dead ends, the more efficiently the crawl budget is used (this is relevant for large sites, but is beneficial for everyone).
+The more logical the routes and the fewer dead ends, the more efficiently it uses its resources. crawl budget (Relevant for large sites, but useful for everyone).
 Internal links help:

 • find new pages faster (for example, new products, articles, landing pages for cities in Ukraine);